Fodor's Expert Review Michel's at the Colony Surf

 Honolulu, Hawaii 96815, USA

-- The sound of the surf and the intoxicating smell of the islands
+- The sound of the surf and live music most nights

 - Classic French cuisine with some local twists

 - A pricey experience and a retro vibe